-Note: ARM expects that SMMU stage 2 address spaces are generally shared with their respective PE virtual machine stage 2 configuration.
-If a particular SMMU stage 2 is to opt-out, ARM recommends that a hypervisor configures the STE with a VMID that is not allocated for virtual machine use on the PEs.
+Note: Arm expects that SMMU stage 2 address spaces are generally shared with their respective PE virtual machine stage 2 configuration.
+If broadcast invalidation is required to be avoided for a particular SMMU stage 2 address space, Arm recommends that a hypervisor configures the STE with a VMID that is not allocated for virtual machine use on the PEs.

 For a stage 1 configuration with a StreamWorld that has ASIDs, when CD.ASET == 1, the address space and ASID are non-shared.
 TLB entries that belong to that StreamWorld are not required to be invalidated by the broadcast invalidation operations that match with an ASID.
 These operations are VA{L}ExIS and ASIDExIS in the appropriate translation regime.
 All other matching broadcast invalidations are required to affect these entries.
 Where CD.ASET == 0, the ASID is considered shared with PE processes.
 TLB entries that belong to that StreamWorld are required to be affected by all matching broadcast invalidates.
-The definition of matching is identical to that of ARMv8-A PE TLBs [4].
+The definition of matching is identical to that of Armv8-A PE TLBs [4].
 CD.ASET does not affect the invalidation of stage 2 translation information.